Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - a process description for the threat modeling process, accompanied with a guided form to perform the process

-- a data classification table with examples, e.g. employee data is categorized as “internal”
+- a data classification table with examples, e.g. employee data is classified as “internal”, while Protected Health Information (PHI) is classified as “critical”

-- a minimum set of threat scenarios that the organization’s services should cover (this is the most valuable for orgs where teams aren’t used to threat modeling)
+- a minimum set of threat scenarios that the organization’s services should think through (this very useful for orgs where teams aren’t used to threat modeling)

 - a description of the organization’s risk appetite, how much risk is the organization willing to take?